Adding and Configuring Users

 Configuring User Authentication

-Before adding or editing the user access, we advise that you configure your server’s method of authentication.
-Access Server supports four different protocols: Local, PAM, RADIUS, and LDAP.
-If you decide to use the local authentication or PAM, then you can simply continue through this guide.
-However, if you decide to authenticate using RADIUS or LDAP, you need to adjust some configuration settings in Access Server to properly authenticate.
-Please read our Admin Web UI manual pages for RADIUS or LDAP for detailed information.
-If you wish to configure these settings via the command line, please read our Authentication options and command line configuration guide.
+If you use local or PAM, then you can simply continue through this guide.
+However, if you decide to use RADIUS, LDAP, or SAML, ensure you configure these authentication systems before creating users.
+Refer to the Admin Web UI manual pages for RADIUS, LDAP, or SAML for detailed information.
+If you wish to configure these settings via the command line, refer to the Authentication options and command-line configuration guide.

 Configuring VPN Network Settings